devops-den/emqx-kafka-mongo-messaging-app/README.md

         producer.flush()
 ```

-The end result would be when emqx publisher send a message, kafka consumer will receive it.
+In the end, kafka consumer will receive a message sent by emqx publisher.

 ![emqx and kafka merge](images/kafka/emqx-kafka-together.png)

-So, in a real time scenario, the emqx publisher logic will go into IOT devices where those devices periodically send some messages by capturing real time data and kafka consumer will process that data at the end and finally we can process and store the data in backend database.
+Therefore, in a real-time situation, the emqx publisher logic will be implemented in IOT devices, which will regularly transmit messages and record real-time data.
+The data will then be processed by kafka consumers, and we will be able to store and process the data in a backend database.

-In the next section, we will explore storing the messages from kafka consumer into mango db.
+We will look at storing the messages from the Kafka consumer into the Mango database in the following section.

 ## Processing and storing real time data into mongodb